Benson-Gikonyo/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 Task 12: Update the class Square by adding the public method def update(self, *args, **kwargs)

 Task 13: Update the class Rectangle by adding the public method def to_dictionary(self)

+Task 14: Update the class Square by adding the public method def to_dictionary(self)